BLUE HORIZON, BOOK 3

 When he was certain he had crossed the length of the fortress itself, he soon found a pair of polished wooden doors.
 He moved through them into a large chamber that was well-lit and extravagantly furnished with chandeliers, sculptures, potted plants and ornate furniture that were all surrounded by floor-to-ceiling shelves of books – some of which looked to be centuries old.
 The overhead ceiling was painted in various shades of blues to represent a cloudless sky of a warm spring day and the columns that held it up were covered in climbing ivy that issued a minty aroma.

 Save for himself, the room was unoccupied and he moved quickly to a high-backed chair of comfort.
 He held up the parchment envelope and was about to break its seal when he noticed something on the wall opposite him.
 Merlin frowned and almost groaned aloud.
-The portrait of himself that had once been in the room where he had last stayed was now on display in the castle library.
+The portrait of himself that had once been in the room where he had last stayed was now on display in the castle library along with other royal heroes of the past.
 As the princess had indicated earlier, he was modest when it came to himself, and seeing the portrait unnerved him.

 While there was no real reason to do so, Merlin got up and moved to another elegant chair that faced the other direction.
 He nodded to himself in satisfaction and then looked at the envelope.
 With the tip of a claw, he pulled up on the flap and broke the Aris seal.
 It made a small snap in the quiet of the room and then he removed the contents.
 Inside was a letter on matching parchment, and the neat lines of the missive looked as if they had been written with a well-dipped quill.